pabloandres-ai/agent_workflows/docs/TROUBLESHOOTING.md

 **Problem**: Authentication error

 **Solutions**:
-1. Check your key at https://console.anthropic.com/
+1. Check your key at https://aistudio.google.com/
 2. Make sure there are no extra spaces
-3. Verify the key is active and has credits
+3. Verify the key is active

 ---